ddmarchlewski/Kickstarter_Analysis/README.md

 ### Conclusion

-Based on the findings here, it seems like May and June are good months to launch the campagin.
+Based on the findings here, we can see that May and June are great months to laucnh the campagin in the U.S.